 New adventure tourism business launches amid risky season

-It may not come as a surprise that a man who journeyed across a frigid Greenland ice sheet isn't adverse to a good challenge, even one in the middle of an economy-crushing pandemic.
+It might not come as a surprise that a man who journeyed across a frigid Greenland ice sheet isn't averse to a good challenge, even one in the middle of an economy-crushing pandemic.

 'You killed 2 people that night': A mother's anguish over son's death